Skip to main content

 • Commit to developing a relationship with the student where mentoring will last past the summer, i.e. provide recommendation letters for residency applications, etc.

-• Commit to getting to know the student and their cultural background in order to provide mentoring based on the students
+• Commit to getting to know the student and their background in order to provide mentoring based on the students

 • Contribute to the development of critical scientific thinking skills